MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 - The Azure portal, used to deploy models and configure role assignments in the Azure cloud.

 - An **Owner** role on your Azure subscription, necessary for creating role assignments.
 You use at least three Azure resources in this tutorial.
 The connections are authenticated using Microsoft Entra ID, which requires the ability to create roles.
-Role assignments for connecting to models are documnted in this article.
+Role assignments for connecting to models are documented in this article.

 - A model provider, such as [Azure OpenAI](/azure/ai-services/openai/how-to/create-resource), Azure AI Vision via an [Azure AI multi-service account](/azure/ai-services/multi-service-resource), or [Azure AI Studio](https://ai.azure.com/).